 - Cover page containing your name, institutional affiliation, and email address.

-- 500-word proposal for original research articles, review articles, and teaching cases; 250-word proposals for focused commentary and industry perspectives.
+- 500-word abstract for original research articles, review articles, and teaching cases; 250-word abstracts for focused commentary and industry perspectives.

-- All submissions will be reviewed by at least two readers, whether you are submitting a research article, a review article, industry perspective article, or teaching case.
+- Whether you are submitting a research article, a review article, industry perspective article, or teaching case.

-- Submission deadline for manuscript proposals: February 15, 2015
+- submission deadline for manuscript abstracts: April 10, 2015

-- Submission deadline for first drafts of full manuscripts: June 15, 2015
+- submission deadline for full manuscripts: September 30, 2015